SvenMeyer/VehicleHistoryLog/documentation/test_process_documentation.md

 6. The "Simple UI" page [http://localhost:3000/dapp](http://localhost:3000/dapp) will also create links to etherscan to check accounts, smart contract and transactions if you used the Rinkeby network.

 Unfortunately some of the software cache content, so if something does not work, then try:
-1. Reset Wallet witnin MetaMask
+1. Reset Wallet within MetaMask
-2. restart ganache-cli and redeploy contracts
+2. restart `ganache-cli` and redeploy contracts
 3. Restart webserver `Ctrl-C` `npm run dev`

 ## Deploy to Rinkeby Testnet